Drivers guide to dashcams and Integrated Video

 - Review harsh driving events and footage

 - Better protect the company against liability, particularly false claims against drivers

 - Improve driver performance.

 How does Integrated Video work?

-When an unsafe driving behavior or harsh driving event is detected occurs, a video from your vehicle’s camera is uploaded to Reveal and it’s classified by our AI software.
+When an unsafe driving behaviour or harsh driving event is detected, a video from your vehicle’s camera is uploaded to Reveal and is classified by the cloud AI.
 A notification is sent to a driver’s supervisor.

 AI Dashcams can notify drivers with real-time in-cab audio alerts.
 These prompts are designed to encourage safer driving and help protect drivers on the road.

 Footage from the driver and road cameras are uploaded to Reveal and the Integrated Video app when there are:

 - Harsh driving events, such as hard braking, harsh cornering, and hard acceleration.